daviddxuee/daviddxuee/README.md

 - **SmartCheck Business Plan:** <a href="./SmartCheck%20Business%20Plan.pdf" target="_blank" rel="noopener noreferrer">View Document</a>
 - **David Xue Resume (Current):** <a href="./David%20Xue_Resume_Jan%202026.pdf" target="_blank" rel="noopener noreferrer">View Resume</a>

-These links point to the two files uploaded in this repository so recruiters can quickly review project depth and current experience.

 ## 👨‍💻 Featured Projects